google/docsy-example/README.md

 git clone --depth 1 https://github.com/me/example.git
 ```

+Depending on your environment you may need to adjust the top-level `module` settings in your project's Hugo config file, for example, by adding a proxy to use when downloading remote modules.
+You can find details of what these configuration settings do in the [Hugo modules documentation](https://gohugo.io/hugo-modules/configuration/#module-config-top-level).

-You can now edit your own versions of the site’s source files.
+Once your settings are adjusted, you can edit your own versions of the site’s source files.

 If you want to do SCSS edits and want to publish these, you need to install `PostCSS`